A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Fine-Grained Synchronization of Kernels

 \subsection{Stage Processing Order}

-CUDA runtime lacks a straightforward mechanism to enforce a scheduling order among kernels belonging to different streams.
-Therefore, there is a possibility that the consumer kernel is scheduled to execute on the GPU before the producer kernel.
-This can lead to poor performance as thread blocks of the consumer kernel occupy SMs without any useful work to do.
-In the worst case, this can lead to deadlocks if there are no SMs available for thread blocks of the producer kernel.
+The second requirement for fine-grained synchronization is to execute all full waves of the producer kernel before the consumer kernel.
+However, the CUDA runtime lacks any mechanism to enforce this execution order among kernels belonging to different streams.
+Hence, there is a possibility that the consumer kernel is scheduled on the GPU before the producer kernel.
+This can lead to poor performance as thread blocks of the consumer kernel occupy SMs without doing any useful work.
+In the worst case, this can lead to deadlocks if no SMs are available for the producer kernel.

-To avoid this, \libname{} provides a mechanism for enforcing the scheduling order of kernels.
-In this example, the consumer stage has a \texttt{wait}-kernel invoked in line~\ref{line:ex:wait-kernel} in Figure~\ref{fig:ex:matmuls}.
-Wait kernels are invoked with a single thread associated with stream of the consumer stage.
-This thread waits on semaphores stored in global memory for each dependent kernel using a busy-wait while loop. \libname{} requires each kernel to call the {\tt stage.start()} method (line~\ref{line:ex:init-prod-cons}) that sets this semaphore.
-Once the wait kernel exits, the CUDA runtime will schedule the kernel associated with the stage.
-In our example, this mechanisms ensures none of the thread blocks of the consumer kernel are scheduled before at least one of the thread blocks of the producer kernel.
+\libname{} ensures this requirement by enforcing the scheduling order of kernels using its \emph{wait-kernel} mechanism.
+The \texttt{wait} kernel is invoked by the consumer stage on the consumer stream before the consumer kernel (line~\ref{line:ex:wait-kernel} in Figure~\ref{fig:ex:matmuls}).
+The \texttt{wait} kernel contains a single thread, which waits on a global memory semaphore for each consumer kernel using a busy-wait while loop.
+When the producer kernel calls the {\tt stage.start()} function (line~\ref{line:ex:init-prod-cons}), the function sets the semaphore using the first thread of the first thread block, which in-turn exits the \texttt{wait}-kernel.
+After the \texttt{wait}-kernel exits, the CUDA runtime can invoke the consumer kernel.
+Thus, \libname{} ensures that no thread blocks of the consumer kernel are scheduled before at least one of the thread blocks of the producer kernel.

+The wait-kernel mechanism assumes that CUDA schedules thread blocks of kernels in the order the kernels are invoked by CUDA.
+We have found that the latest versions of CUDA 11 and 12 executing on NVIDIA GPUs based on Volta and Ampere architecture follow this schedule.